2025 Storm Events in Irving

 How your roof affects energy costs

-• Light-colored or reflective roofing can reduce cooling costs 25-35%
+• Light-colored or reflective roofing can reduce cooling loads significantly

 • Metal roofs keep attics 30-40°F cooler than dark shingles